shreyasdhuliya/Stroop-Effect-Project-/README.md

 **Incongruent test** - Words are not in harmony with the name of the color which causes the delay in nresponse.
 <img src="resources/stroop.gif">

+### Files
+`Stroop_Effect.ipynb` - Jupyter notebook containing the process.
+CLick on this file to view.

 ### Data Collection
 `stroopdata.csv`